livveti/python_data_project/README.md

 *Line graph visualizes the trending top skills for data analysts in the US in 2023.*

 ### Takeaways
-- SQL, as a data management skill, continues to define Data Analyst roles, trending in over 50% of job postings across three quarters and maintaining its prominence by ranking as the top skill for Data Analysts throughout 2023.
+- `SQL`, as a data management skill, continues to define Data Analyst roles, trending in over 50% of job postings across three quarters and maintaining its prominence by ranking as the top skill for Data Analysts throughout 2023.
-- Excel is still a highly demanded skill due to its widespread accessibility and versatility.
+- `Excel` is still a highly demanded skill due to its widespread accessibility and versatility.
-- Python and Tableau are showing stable demand throughout the year, Although Sas is showing similar trend, its demand is lower than Python and Tableau by 5 to 10 %, or even more throughout the year.
+- `Python` and Tableau are showing stable demand throughout the year, Although Sas is showing similar trend, its demand is lower than Python and Tableau by 5 to 10 %, or even more throughout the year.

 ## 3. How Well do jobs and salary pay for Data Analysts?